xdrip/xdrip_docs/docs/use/misc.md

 ##### Out of Process Algorithm

-[Out Of Process Algorithm](../OOP) enables the integration of an external plugin to give vendor like BG values for Libre sensors.
+[Out Of Process Algorithm](../OOP) enables the integration of an external plugin to give vendor like BG values for Libre sensors or provide decoding of the Libre 2 EU sensor information.
 If the external app doesn't exist on your phone or doesn't provide the information, xDrip+ will not display BG.

 !!!warning